awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-drift.md

    The **Stack name** column lists the name of the stack associated with each stack instance, and the **Drift status** column lists the drift status of that stack\.
 A stack is considered to have drifted if one or more of its resources have drifted\.

-1. To review the drift detection results for the stack associated with a specific stack instances:
+1. To review the drift detection results for the stack associated with a specific stack instance:

-   1. Note the **AWS account**, **Stack name**, and **AWS region** for the stack instance\.

-   1. Open the AWS CloudFormation console at [https://console\.aws\.amazon\.com/cloudformation](https://console.aws.amazon.com/cloudformation/)\.

-      Log into the AWS account containing the stack instance\.

-   1. Select the AWS region containing the stack instance\.

-   1. From the left\-hand navigation pane, select **Stacks**\.
+   1. Choose the **Operations** tab\.

-   1. Select the stack you wish to view, and then select **Drifts**\.

-      CloudFormation displays the **Drifts** page for the stack associated with the specified stack instance\.
+   1. Select the drift operation you want to view drift detection results for\.
+A split panel will display the stack instance status and reason for the selected operation\.
+For a drift operation, the status reason column shows the drift status of a stack instance\.

-   In the **Resource drift status** section, CloudFormation lists each stack resource, its drift status, and the last time drift detection was initiated on the resource\.
+   1. Choose the stack instance you want to view drift details for, and choose **View resource drifts**\.
+In the **Resource drift status** table on the **Resource Drifts** page, each stack resource is listed with its drift status and the last time drift detection was initiated on the resource\.
 The logical ID and physical ID of each resource is displayed to help you identify them\.
-In addition, for resources with a status of **MODIFIED**, CloudFormation displays resource drift details\.

-   You can sort the resources based on their drift status using the **Drift status** column\.
+1. You can sort the resources based on their drift status using the **Drift status** column\.

-   1. To view the details on a modified resource\.
+   To view the details on a modified resource:

-     1. With the modified resource selected, select **View drift details**\.
+   1. With the resource selected, choose **View drift details**\.

-       CloudFormation displays the drift detail page for that resource\.
-This page lists the resource's expected and current property values, and any differences between the two\.
+     CloudFormation displays the drift detail page for that particular resource\.
+This page lists the resource's differences\.
+It also lists the resource's expected and current property values\.

-       To highlight a difference, in the **Differences** section select the property name\.
-       + Added properties are highlighted in green in the **Current** column of the **Details** section\.
-       + Deleted properties are highlighted in red in the **Expected** column of the **Details** section\.
-       + Properties whose value have been changed are highlighted in blue in the both **Expected** and **Current** columns\.
+**Note**
+If the stack belongs to a different Region and account than the one you're currently signed into, the **Detect drift** button will be disabled and you will be unable to view the details\.
 ![\[The Resource drift status section of the Drift Details page, which contains drift information for each resource in the stack that supports drift detection.
 Details include drift status and expected and current property values.\]](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/console-stacks-drifts-drift-details-differences-1.png)

 **To detect drift on a stack set using the AWS CLI**